How the organization formerly known as Rape Victim Advocates rebranded to become Resilience, transformed its messaging, and grew its impact.

 - There was a significant disconnect between RVA’s staff and its leadership in regards to the organization’s ideal future identity

-In RVA’s case, our strategic recommendation focused on building a new brand for the organization that lived at the intersection of empathy and empowerment, two themes that had been consistently emphasized through all aspects of the Discover process.
+These findings then led us to a strategic recommendation to focus on building a new brand for the organization that lived at the intersection of empathy and empowerment, two themes that had been consistently emphasized through all aspects of the Research process.

-With the Brand Base and Brand Brief in place, we then moved on to the naming portion of our Design phase.
+With the brand base and brand brief in place, we then moved on to naming.

 Based on the input from these sessions, we selected a set of five top names we recommended for RVA.
 We conducted research to determine name availability and any conflicts, as well as web domain possibilities.
 And, we developed taglines for the final five recommendations.

-The final five names were shared in a meeting with the rebranding committee and the committee voted on the name Resilience and the tagline, “Empowering Survivors.
+The final five names were shared in a meeting with the project taskforce and board and the two groups voted on the name Resilience and the tagline, “Empowering Survivors.
 Ending Sexual Violence.”
 A descriptive tagline was an important accompaniment to the more evocative, less descriptive name.

 For Resilience, we prepared four logos and visual identity systems, along with usage examples.
 We also explored typography, color palettes, patterns and grids that could be applied to the entire marketing communications program for the visual identity.
-These options were explored with the project committee.
+These options were explored with the project taskforce.
 We then refined their preferred option based on their feedback.
-Once the new logo and visual identity system were approved, we developed a brand style guide to guide the expression of the new brand.

 RVA was now ready to become Resilience.

-During our Deliver phase, we develop a brand rollout plan that identifies how to announce a new brand to an organization’s most important stakeholders and make sure it is as well-received as possible.
+During the strategy portion of rebrand-focused projects, we develop a brand rollout plan that identifies how to announce a new brand to an organization’s most important stakeholders and make sure it is as well-received as possible.

 Resilience needed to explain that while their mission wasn’t changing, their name and visual identity were being updated to keep pace with their evolved scope of services and impact.